Florida Window Tint Medical Exemption — Everything You Need to Know

 Complete the Online Application

-Fill out our simple form with your personal information, vehicle details, and medical condition.
-Takes about 5 minutes.
+Fill out our form with your personal information, Florida residence confirmation, and medical condition details.
+Upload your existing medical documentation from your physician, ophthalmologist, dermatologist, or specialist.
+Takes about 5-10 minutes.

-Physician Reviews Your Documentation
+Licensed Florida Physician Reviews Your Documentation

-Receive Your Exemption Certificate
+Receive Your Certificate and Sticker Instructions

-Florida Tint Law Requirements
+Florida Tint Law Quick Reference

-How Much Does It Cost?
+How Much Does a Florida Tint Exemption Cost?